finos/common-domain-model/documentation/source/product-model.rst

    cashflow Cashflow (0..*)
    performancePayout PerformancePayout (0..*)

 A number of payout types extend a common data type called ``PayoutBase``.
-This data type provides a common structure for attributes such as quantities, settlement terms and the payer/receiver direction which are expected to be common across many payouts.
+This data type provides a common structure for attributes such as quantity, price, settlement terms and the payer/receiver direction which are expected to be common across many payouts.

 .. code-block:: Haskell